-Professional degree programs must have sufficient physical resources to support education goal of the program.
+Professional degree programs must have appropriate physical resources to support efficient architectural education.
 The APR must provide descriptions and sufficient background data on the items listed below.
 The data must include plan (w/ furniture), location, floor area, and quantity.
-The APR must address not limited to bot inclusive of the following points.

-- Space appropriate for individual design studio work and studio class - Space appropriate for design presentation, review, display of works, and group discussion - Space appropriate for class of computer information technology, facilities for plotting - Space and facilities appropriate for modeling exercises - Status of other physical resources equipped for the program
+- Space appropriate for individual studio work and class - Space for design presentation, review, display of works, and group discussion - Space appropriate for class of information technology, facilities for plotting - Space and facilities appropriate for modeling exercises

+Status of other physical resources equipped for the program